-What, did you think it was the food I liked best about game day?
+Hmm, did you think it was the food I liked best about game day?
 Well, that, too!
 And especially on the big game day because we always have a large spread of finger foods, no matter who is watching with us.
 It's a fun tradition we enjoy every year.

-Real food onion dip makes an appearance with potato chips and veggies, along with a warm dip with bread like this skillet cheesy chicken artichoke dip and guacamole with chips or hummus with pita.
+Real food onion dip usually makes an appearance with potato chips and veggies, along with a warm dip with bread like this skillet cheesy chicken artichoke dip, plus guacamole with chips, or hummus with pita.
 I'll add more cut veggies and an easy snack like this nut mix and then bring out a plate of cookies for the last quarter.
-So yeah, there is food.

 But you know what we've been missing?
 These bacon chicken bites.
 They are SO good - we demolished the platter the first time I made them.
 And while they're good on their own, it's the dipping sauce that really makes them shine.

 I developed these based on a couple of our family's favorite recipes, overnight peppered maple-mustard bacon and maple-mustard chicken, using the simple but super flavorful combination of maple and mustard to marinate the chicken as well as brush it on the bites before baking.
-I hope you like this as much as we do!

 Make Maple Mustard Chicken Bites